 Red imported fire ant (RIFA) (Solenopsis invicta) is one of the worst invasive species to reach Australia.
-These ants impact our environment and many industries, including agriculture.
-They can restrict everyday activities such as barbeques, picnics and sporting events.

-RIFA can inflict painful bites on people, pets and livestock.
-They can also cause extensive damage to ecological and agricultural systems.
+- cause extensive damage to ecological and agricultural systems.

 Detection in Australia